 An interruption is defined as when a customer is without a continuous supply of water and the supply has been interrupted for greater than 3 hours.

-- A property is defined as one which is connected to the company's water distribution system. - The duration of an interruption is defined as the amount of time which passes between the start time and stop time of an event. - The start time is defined as when water is lost from the first cold water tap at a property. - The stop time is defined as when the company is satisfied that water has been fully restored to an acceptable pressure to the affected property(ies) and water is restored to the first cold water tap at a property.
+A property is defined as one which is connected to the company's water distribution system (all non-ground floor flats are treated as though they are on the ground floor for reporting purposes).

+- The duration of an interruption is defined as the amount of time which passes between the start time and stop time of an event. - The start time is defined as when water is lost from the first cold water tap at a property. - The stop time is defined as when the company is satisfied that water has been fully restored to an acceptable pressure to the affected property(ies) and water is restored to the first cold water tap at a property.

 Performance commitment BW04: Leakage Unit of measure Percentage reduction from 2019-20 baseline, reported to one decimal place.

 The volumetric levels resulting from the application of the percentage reduction in megalitres per day (MI/d) reported to one decimal place.
 Boundaries Leakage includes any uncontrolled losses between Thames Water's treatment works and the customer's stop tap.
 This includes trunk mains, service reservoirs, flow monitoring zones and customer supply pipes.
 It does not include internal plumbing losses.
-The annual average leakage level is calculated by Thames Water in line with the final reporting guidance for PR19 - Leakage, published on 27 March 2018, with exception of the following aspects of the guidance: 1.
-Household night use:

-5d - Evidence that survey is representative (based on demography, property type or other factors) of the company as a whole.
-5e - Sample size is sufficient to capture continuous and intermittent night use with reasonable confidence 5f - Continual monitoring and maintenance of individual household monitors (IHM) and small area monitors (SAMs) For the reporting year 2020/21, Thames Water used the historic night use allowances calculated from the Domestic Water Use Study (DWUS) and TestDWUS which do not satisfy the above requirement.
+The annual average leakage level is calculated by Thames Water in line with the final reporting guidance for PR19 - Leakage, published on 27 March 2018, with exception of the following aspects of the guidance:1.
+Household night use: 5d - Evidence that survey is representative (based on demography, property type or other factors) of the company as a whole.
+5e - Sample size is sufficient to capture continuous and intermittent night use with reasonable confidence 5f - Continual monitoring and maintenance of individual household monitors (IHM) and small area monitors (SAMs)For the reporting year 2021/22, Thames Water used the historic night use allowances calculated from the Domestic Water Use Study (DWUS) and Test DWUS which do not satisfy the above requirement.
+D C C C 1

 This measure is the percentage reduction of three-year average leakage in megalitres per day (MI/d) from the 2019/20 baseline.
 It is reported to one decimal place.

-Percentage reduction (for the report year) = ((2019/20 baseline - Three-year average Leakage (for the report year)/ 2019/20 baseline)) 100

-Three-year average Leakage (for the report year) is calculated from annual average values for the reporting year and two preceding years and expressed in MI/d.
-2019/20 baseline is calculated as the mean of the annual average leakage for 2019/20, 2018/19 and 2017/18 and expressed in MI/d.
+Percentage reduction (for the report year) = ((2019/20 baseline - Three-year average Leakage (for the report year)/ 2019/20 baseline)) 100FThree-year average Leakage (for the report year) is calculated from annual average values for the reporting year and two preceding years and expressed in MI/d.

-Where this calculation results in a positive value, it corresponds to the outperformance of leakage in MI/d.
-Where this calculation results in a negative value it corresponds to the underperformance of leakage in MI/d.
+2019/20 baseline is calculated as the mean of the annual average leakage for 2019/20, 2018/19 and 2017/18 and expressed in Ml/d.
+Where this calculation results in a positive value, it corresponds to the outperformance of leakage in Ml/d.
+Where this calculation results in a negative value it corresponds to the underperformance of leakage in Ml/d.
 Annual average leakage is defined as the sum of distribution system leakage, including customer supply pipe leakage, plus service reservoir losses and trunk mains leakage.